AnkRaw/Traffic-Sign-Classification/README.md

 ```

-The objective is to equalize the number of samples across different classes while simultaneously saving the augmented images and updating the input dataframe for future use.
+The objective is to equalize the number of samples across different classes while simultaneously saving the augmented images and updating the input data frame for future use.

 **Total Images Generated:** 593